Thesis & Dissertation

 Electronic Thesis & Dissertation (ETD) Resources

 Your thesis or dissertation must be approved by the Graduate School by the published deadline dates of your graduating term in order to graduate in a given semester.
-Additionally, all required forms must be completed by by the published deadlines.
+Additionally, all required forms must be completed by the published deadlines.

 Please familiarize yourself with the required submission process, copyright registration, and the student and advisor responsibilities prior to the semester you plan to graduate.